 If the type of footwear you are wearing does not have any way of securing your foot (either with laces or velcro straps), the shoe is unable to provide you with support for activity.
 For example, you can buy the most expensive running shoe in the market with all the support features in it, but if you don’t make it tight enough you are not getting any of the benefits the shoes has to offer.
 With this said, Crocs do not provide any way of tightening and thus securing them; hence, all the support features they have are useless.

 I have read several articles and doctors opinions where they state that Crocs offer more protection for your feet than flip-flops.
-This is for the most part untrue.
-Crocs and flip flops offer the same amount of support, which is very little.
-Crocs do look like they have more structure to them, but if your feet are not secure inside the shoe, and your foot moves too much inside the shoe, your feet are unsupported.
-They do offer more protection for your kids’ toes, since they have a close toe box.
+It is true that Crocs offer more protection for your kids’ toes, since they have a close toe box.

-If parents can’t understand the difference between everyday footwear and fashion footwear, then they will probably NEVER understand the purpose of Crocs.
+Some parents fail to understand that Crocs were never made to replace or be worn as children’s every day shoes.
 I have spoken with several parents that kept explaining me why they hated Crocs.
 Below some of their reasons:

 - The first reason is that children will refuse to take them off and wear his/her everyday sneakers instead